-To reduce our fiber costs, we have invested in processes and equipment to ensure a high degree of fiber flexibility.
-Our mills have the capability to shift a portion of their fiber consumption between softwood, hardwood and recycled sources in order to optimize fiber costs and, with the exception of our Valdosta mill, all of our mills can utilize recycled fiber in their containerboard production.
-Our ability to use various types of virgin fiber and recycled fiber in our containerboard production mitigates the impact on our operations of changes in the price of fiber.
+FIBER SUPPLY.
+Fiber is the single largest cost in the manufacture of containerboard.
+To reduce our fiber costs we have invested in processes and equipment to ensure a high degree of fiber flexibility.
+Our mills have the capability to shift a portion of their fiber consumption between softwood, hardwood and recycled sources.
+With the exception of our Valdosta mill, all of our mills can utilize some recycled fiber in their containerboard production.
+Our ability to use various types of virgin and recycled fiber helps mitigate the impact of changes in the prices of various fibers.